Rec. Sports Coach's Welcome Packet

 - Lead one-hour practices or game sessions.

-- To see that every player participates equally in every practice and game.
+- To see that every player is provided the opportunity to participate in all practices and games.

-- To ensure that in every game and practice, players are evenly matched and understand the importance of Sportsmanship - de-emphasizing the ‘must-win’ aspect.
+- To ensure that in all games and practices players are evenly matched and understand the importance of Sportsmanship - de-emphasizing the ‘must-win’ aspect.

 - To teach players how to win with sportsmanship and accept defeat graciously, coaches must lead by example.